 So, these last core steps are what make up the difference between a PPA and an NPA.

 This is the writing of the patent description.
 You can’t get away from that.
 This is where you must describe in as full detail as possible, HOW TO MAKE (one version) of your invention.
+So it might be a good idea to study a few samples and get the basic gist of how to write a patent description at this point.

 This description has to be thorough enough so that someone like you (a POSITA) could pick up the specification (and drawings) and actually make and put to use your invention.